open-telemetry/opentelemetry-js-contrib/CONTRIBUTING.md

 Note that new instrumentation needs at least two contributors assigned to it as code-owners.
 It is the responsibility of the requesting party to reach out and find code-owners for the proposed instrumentation.
 The instrumentation request needs to be accepted before any pull requests for the instrumentation can be considered for merging.
+Review the guidelines for [Becoming a Component Owner](#becoming-a-component-owner).

 Regardless of where instrumentation is hosted, it needs to be discoverable.
 The [OpenTelemetry registry](https://opentelemetry.io/registry/) exists to ensure that instrumentation is discoverable.